brunohce/SimplENM/README.md

 <img src="https://user-images.githubusercontent.com/52681915/117520421-7b0b2480-af7e-11eb-8456-9dd8280120f0.png" width="1200" height="300">

-# My script to run ENM using Maxent alghoritm!
+# My script to run ENM using Maxent algorithm!

 #### README work in progress but feel free to explore the script<br><br>
-I've tried to comment the code as much as possible but you can write me if you have any doubts or suggestions @didelphisaurita
+I've tried to comment on the code as much as possible but you can write me if you have any doubts or suggestions @didelphisaurita

-It is quite a simple script, nothing much sofisticated but it works :) I believe it can be particularly **interesting for beginners and intermediate level R users** as it doesn't have lots of complicated functions, if any, it's pretty straightfoward.
+It is quite a simple script, nothing much sophisticated but it works :) I believe it can be particularly **interesting for beginners and intermediate level R users** as it doesn't have lots of complicated functions, if any, it's pretty straightforward.
 You may have to manually install some of the packages, I had some trouble installing the ones using devtools:install_github() <br><br>
-For my project i used current climate and four future scenarios, so, for each scenario there's a corresponding block of code.
+For my project I used the current climate and four future scenarios, so, for each scenario, there's a corresponding block of code.

-1) If you want to use less scenarios you just have to delete the corresponding blocks of code
+1) If you want to use fewer scenarios you just have to delete the corresponding blocks of code

-2) if you want to run more scenarios you just have to copy, paste and change object's names so it doesn't overwrite other scenario's objects.
+2) if you want to run more scenarios you just have to copy, paste and change the object's names so it doesn't overwrite other scenario's objects.

-The basic requirements to run the script is to **set the variables and records path and it's good to go!** You should look into the tuning parameters, though, I will mention them latter<br><br>
+The basic requirements to run the script is to **set the variables and records path and it's good to go!** You should look into the tuning parameters, though, I will mention them later <br><br>
 To run the script you'll need a data folder in your working directory/root folder, the result folders are created automatically.
-The structure of data folder is as follows (you can also see sdmfolder_example.zip file):
+The structure of the data folder is as follows (you can also see sdmfolder_example.zip file):

 <details><summary>Structure:</summary>